afforeroc/express-cf/README.md

   express --version
   ```

-  > If you can't see the framework version on Windows, launch a PowerShell window as an administrator and enter this following command and again try to verify
+  > If you can't see the framework version on Windows, launch a PowerShell window as an administrator and enter this following command.
+Later, try again to verify
   ```
   Set-ExecutionPolicy Unrestricted
   ```